MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 This is an actual problem in Abundance estimation which is used in, for example, wildlife management.

-● The problem: We can’t catch them all.
+- The problem: We can’t catch them all.
-● But we can catch some of them...
+- But we can catch some of them...

 **Mark an recapure**

 1. Catch a couple of fish.
 2. Mark them and throw them back.

 **Mark an recapure**

 1. Catch a couple of fish.
 2. Mark them and throw them back.

 **Mark and Re-capture**

 1. Catch a couple of fish.
 2. Mark them and throw them back.
 3. At a later point, catch a couple of fish again.
 4. Count how many are marked.

 Twenty were marked and five out of the 20 that were caught the second time were marked.

 **So, how many fish are in the lake?**

-● What are the probable number of fish in the lake?
+- What are the probable number of fish in the lake?

-● We have almost already described the solution!
+- We have almost already described the solution!
 (If we know about Bayesian Data Analysis, that is...)

 some explanation here

 For parameters we have number of fish

 1. Mark 20 "fish"
 2. Sample 20 "fish"
 3. Count the number of marked fish

 We have 5 marked fish.
-This is our **Data**
+This is our **Data**.

 Our parameters contain uncertainty, we repeat the procedure, the number of marked fish in our new sample can be different from the previous sample.

-We could model the prior distribution for the parameters as being Uniform(0,250).
+We could model the prior distribution for the parameters as being `Uniform(0, 250)`.

 **One simple way of fitting the model**

 1. Draw a large random sample from the “prior” probability distribution on the parameters.
 2. Plug in each draw into the generative model which generates a vector of “fake” data.

 **Original capture re-capture using approximate Bayesian Computation**

 From <http://rpubs.com/rasmusab/live_coding_user_2015_bayes_tutorial>

 ~~~